PHP SDK

 DebugBundle\Framework\Symfony\DebugBundleRelayController

-The relay foundation validates same-origin or configured allowed origins, requires Content-Type: application/json, rejects bodies larger than 256 KB, applies in-memory per-IP rate limiting, accepts only frontend_exception, error_suppressed, frontend_breadcrumb, and probe_event, strips trust-sensitive headers, removes client-supplied project_token and organization_id, forces sdk_name to @debugbundle/sdk-browser, and preserves correlation.trace_id when present.
+The relay handler validates same-origin or configured allowed origins, requires Content-Type: application/json, accepts the canonical batch request shape only, rejects bodies larger than 256 KB, applies per-IP rate limiting, accepts only frontend_exception, error_suppressed, frontend_breadcrumb, request_event, and probe_event, strips trust-sensitive headers, removes client-supplied project_token and organization_id, forces sdk_name to @debugbundle/sdk-browser, and preserves browser correlation fields (request_id, trace_id, session_id, and user_id_hash) when they are strings or null.

 Logger Integrations